 The Order of Friars Minor Capuchin has the Jus Commissionis for the territory.
 Most of the priests are Capuchin Friars.
 There are also Diocesan Priests and those belonging to the Carmelite Order, the Salesian Congregation and to different Rites.

-The two ecclesiastical territories have been reorganized to distribute more evenly the pastoral care of the growing population of migrants between the two Vicariates and since both the Vicariates have been entrusted to the Order of Friars Minor Capuchin (OFM Cap.)
-With the change coming into effect, H.L.
-Bishop Camillo has a wider responsibility over more faithful and more parishes.
+The two ecclesiastical territories have been reorganized to distribute more evenly the pastoral care of the growing population of migrants between the two Vicariates and since both the Vicariates have been entrusted to the Order of Friars Minor Capuchin (OFM Cap.).

 From the historical point of view, Kuwait was formerly part of the Vicariate of Arabia.
 In 1953 Kuwait was separated from it and established as an independent Apostolic Prefecture.
 It was raised to the status of an Apostolic Vicariate in 1954.
 The two Vicariates in the Arabian Peninsula have been reorganized after almost 58 years.